microsoftgraph/microsoft-graph-docs-contrib/concepts/connect-to-grading-categories.md

 Assignments contribute to their grading category in proportion to their point values, and their grading category modifies their contribution to the final grade.
 For example, consider a class with two assignments in a grading category that contributes 50% of the class grade.
 If the first assignment has 10 points, and the second has 40 points, then the assignments contribute 5% and 20%, respectively, to the total grade.

 Grading categories are defined on the class's settings.
 Every assignment that contributes to the final average grade needs to have a grading category.
+The total weights of grading categories should always add upto 100 during create, update or delete operations as shown in the following API's.

 > [!NOTE]
 > You can use [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) to test the APIs mentioned in this article.